Practical, Bariatric Friendly, Carb Conscious, Real World… Early Meals

 These are Full Liquids that you CAN eat – full liquids by definition are foods that are smooth and pourable

 Oikos Triple Zero Greek yogurt (the black container) – this is a smooth brand – no fruit chunks

-Almond Breeze Unsweetened Vanilla Almond Milk – or Unsweetened Almond Coconut Milk
+Almond Breeze Unsweetened Vanilla Almond Milk – Unsweetened being critical here

 Creamed or Smooth Soups – puree Progresso Lentil, Black Bean or Minestrone soup in blender and then heat.
 Amy’s Tomato or Wolfgang Puck Butternut Squash Soups are good choices.
 Cream refers to texture, not the use of milk or cream.
-(NO noodles or rice or chowder’s)
+(NO noodles or rice or chowder’s with potatoes)

 Tomato Juice or V-8, warmed or chilled

 Jello Sugar Free Instant Pudding or better yet make the cooked kind, use fat free milk.
 (IMPORTANT!
 Instant pudding will NOT set with almond or soy milk)

 Whisk enough 100% Idahoan dried potato flakes (sold in packets) into a small pot of hot Swanson chicken broth until thin and pourable